fraunhoferfokus/node-hbbtv/Readme.md

         ```

 * If it is started in `cs` mode, it will turn you machine in a companion screen that runs a CSLauncher and HbbTV DIAL Client.
-HbbTV Terminal started in previous step will be able to discover companion screens running a CSLauncher and to launch CS applications.
+The HbbTV Terminal started in previous step will be able to discover companion screens running a CSLauncher and to launch CS applications.
 Since the discovery and communication between HbbTV terminals and CSLaunchers is not part of the HbbTV 2.0 Spec, we used here also the DIAL
 protocol to discover CSLaunchers and launch CS Applications.
-The CSLauncher acts as DIAL Server that offers non-stoppable
+The CSLauncher acts as DIAL Server that offers a non-stoppable
-DIAL application called `Famium` which is already registered in the DIAL registry.
-The application accepts launch request
+DIAL application called `Famium` which is already registered in the [DIAL registry][dial-reg].
+The application accepts DIAL launch requests
-in the body of the HTTP Post DIAL Launch Request in the same format as specified in section
+in the body of the related HTTP POST requests in the same format as specified in section
-[14.4.2 Payload format for Install and Launch operations][hbbtv20spec] of the spec.
+14.4.2 "Payload format for Install and Launch operations" of the [HbbTV 2.0 spec document][hbbtv20spec].
-The following command can be used to start in `cs` mode (companion screen mode) on port `8090`:
+The following command can be used to start the `hbbtv` module in `cs` mode on port `8090`:

    * `hbbtv` installed globally